buildspace/buildspace-projects/NFT_Collection/en/Section_3/Lesson_3_Create_Button_To_Call_Contract.md

 3. We need to update the abi file on our frontend.

-**People constantly forget to these 3 steps when they change their contract.
+**People constantly forget to do these 3 steps when they change their contract.
 Don't forget lol.**

 Why do we need to do all this?
 Well, it's because smart contracts are **immutable.** They can't change.
 They're permanent.
 That means changing a contract requires a full redeploy.
 This will also **reset** all the variables since it'd be treated as a brand new contract. **That means we'd lose all our NFT data if we wanted to update the contract's code.**